+Because side sleepers lay on either one side of their body and rely on their sleeping pad to keep them in place, unfortunately, many traditional pads simply will not cut it.

-Finding the best sleeping pad for side sleepers is a task in itself and there are unique features that one has to look for if this is your sleeping style.
+Finding the best sleeping pad for side sleepers is a task in itself, and there are unique features that one has to look for if this is your sleeping style.
 If you are someone who’s been searching for the best camping sleeping pad for side sleepers, we’re here to help.
-We can show you the features to look for that will make for a great night’s sleep and some other tips you can use to ensure you’re fully rested even if your preferred position is sleeping on your side.
+We can show you the features to look for that will make for a great night’s sleep and some other tips you can use to ensure you have a comfortable rest even if your preferred position is sleeping on your side.

 Tips To Improve Your Sleep As A Side Sleeper

-Many of us find great comfort in sleeping on our side and the thought of laying on our backs conjures up an instant feeling of discomfort.
+Many of us find great comfort in sleeping on our side, and the thought of laying on our backs conjures up an instant feeling of discomfort.
 If you’re a side sleeper, there are some things you can do to make your rest even better just by following a few simple tips.

 Lighten Your Load

-Choosing the best lightweight sleeping pad for side sleepers is important so that you’re not straining your neck and back carrying it around.
+Choosing the best lightweight sleeping pad for side sleepers is important so that you are not straining your neck and back carrying it around.
 When camping, the goal is to pack as lightly as possible while getting the most out of your gear, so a light sleeping pad can help you get a good sleep at night.

 If you’ve ever slept all night on one side you might have noticed you feel a little numb in the morning.
 When you wake in the night, take the opportunity to switch sides so that you can give the other side of your body a break.